disconomy-bot/docs/docs/getting-started/making-money.md

 ## Section 1: Jobs

 ### Finding A Job
 The `e!jobs available {position}` shows you all the available jobs with the title you want.
 It also shows you the wage the company pays.
-Please note, you are not automatically accepted
+Please note, you are not automatically accepted to the position, so don't run the `e!work` command until you are sure you are!

 ### Applying For A Job